51Degrees/specifications/pipeline-specification/pipeline-elements/json-builder.md

 }
 ```

-Result from a location lookup before any coordinates have been supplied.
+Below is the JSON from a location lookup before any coordinates have been supplied.

 - The `javascript` Property contains the script to be executed to get the
   coordinate values.